How to use your FSA / HSA towards your eyewear purchase

 “Can I use my HSA for glasses?”
-It’s one of the most common insurance-related questions we get here at Vint & York, and we’re happy to report the answer.
+It’s one of the most common insurance-related questions we get here at Vint & York and we’re happy to report that the answer is YES.

 In this guide, we’re covering everything you ever wanted to know about how to leverage your FSA or HSA.
 Glasses shopping is a breeze when you use these convenient, flexible purchasing options at Vint & York.

 Don’t wait until the last moment to take care of your vision!
 Here’s how to buy the frames you need with HSA or FSA insurance:

 Both the flexible spending account (FSA, in short) and the health savings account (HSA, in short) are programs designed to help set aside certain amounts of money, before taxes are applied to your paycheck, for healthcare expenses.
 But be advised that not all healthcare procedures or needs might be covered by these funds.

 The flexible spending account allows you to save money for typical healthcare expenses that will be needed during the year.
 The big advantage is that the money set aside for FSA is tax-free, so the entire contribution goes into your spending budget.

 The health savings account works a bit differently than the FSA.
 Mainly, the HSA is for people who have health plans with a high deductible, and it comes as additional help to save funds for medical expenses that are excluded from other health plans.
 As an extra benefit, there are also tax advantages that are applied to the HSA that benefit both you and your employer: this is also pre-tax money added to your account, and this reduces the employer’s payroll taxes.